 Farley left, and Will Ferrell and this current cast suck balls.

 They aren't funny."
-Yes, if there is one constant you will
+Yes, if there is one constant

 always find among SNL fans on the internet, it is that the current cast